m-roll/hj/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## Running on multiple nodes

+There is support for running this program on a multi-node cluster, although the setup is tedious.
+I am working on a better implementation to easily run in across multiple nodes.

 ## TODO

-* Gaps in Spotify client.
-Beta functionality for song playback is missing :(
 * Testing for OTP stuff
 * Refresh auth token if we get a 401 from Spotify.
 (Trivial with the Spotify client)
 * Make sure we note when a user disconnects.
 We don't want to keep controlling their audio after they leave the page
-* (Later) Better authorization flow -- would be better all as one page.
+* (Later) ~Better authorization flow -- would be better all as one page~.
 Maybe grey out the UI and prompt for activation.

-* (Later) Room IDs - one instance of the server handling many seperate queues
+* (Later) Room IDs - one instance of the server handling many seperate queues (DONE - needs UI)
+* Gaps in Spotify client.
+Beta functionality for song playback is missing :( (DONE)